gpr-indevelopment/minio-grafana-prometheus/README.md

 ### Troubleshooting

 1. Prometheus may not start correctly alongside the compose.
 Sometimes it fais with an error informing `prometheus.yml` file doesn't exist.
 Restarting its container a couple of times should solve the issue.

+### Notes

+1. Bucket versioning, according to [the docs](https://docs.min.io/docs/minio-bucket-versioning-guide.html), can only be applied through the MinIO SDK.
+2. I could not upload files to versioned buckets through MinIO's GUI.
+The upload would hang at 100%.
+The same thing would not happen for default buckets.